 Have you become an expert in your professional field but you just can’t get the promotion you’ve been dreaming of?
 You don’t understand why some of your colleagues are moving up the corporate ladder when they’re clearly not as good as you are?
 You may be, without knowing it, a victim of beetle syndrome.
 According to the study, “Beetles: Biased Promotions and Persistence of False Belief,” co-authored by George Akerlof, a Nobel laureate in economics and a professor of economics at Georgetown University, and Pascal Michaillat, a professor of economics at Brown University, managers tend to favor employees who are similar to them at the expense of others.
 This study also partly explains why executives at the highest levels of many companies seem similar.
 Here we take a look at this phenomenon.

 Beetle syndrome: what exactly are they talking about?

-With this theory, the whole system of promotion, which is supposed to favour the best people, is called into question.
-“In the scientific world, we have seen that evaluators tend to favour researchers who use the same theories as them at the expense of those who use other ideas,” said Michaillat.
-Even if this bias is quite small to begin with, after a long series of promotions, the combined effect of this cognitive bias, which is often unconscious, is that the worst researchers can end up taking over an entire scientific field in the long run.
+With this theory, the whole system of promotion, which is supposed to favor the best people, is called into question.
+“In the scientific world, we have seen that evaluators tend to favor researchers who use the same theories as them at the expense of those who use other ideas,” said Michaillat.
+Even if this bias is quite small, to begin with, after a long series of promotions, the combined effect of this cognitive bias, which is often unconscious, is that the worst researchers can end up taking over an entire scientific field in the long run.

 What is the solution?